byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 <div id="context-root"/>

-### Wildcard Operand: `@root` / "`~`"
+### **Wildcard Operand: `@root` / "`~`"**

 The `@root` operand applies if and only if the module being evaluated is a direct descendant of the root module.
-This operator would have not much of a use (since expressions already starting from the root module anyway) if not for the introduction of @child and @descend, which are normally greedy and do not otherwise have a way to determine their absolute position in the database.
+This operator would have not much of a use (since expressions already starting from the root module anyway) if not for the introduction of `@child` and `@descend`, which are normally greedy and do not otherwise have a way to determine their absolute position in the database.

 ```
 # Before